Does My Project Need IRB Review?

-The FDA regulations, meanwhile, use the term "clinical investigation" to define the scope of projects that FDA regulates.
+The FDA regulations, meanwhile, use the term "clinical investigation" to define which FDA regulations apply to studies.
 (For the purposes of FDA regulations, the terms research, clinical research, clinical study, study, and clinical investigation are synonymous.)

-- Per the FDA sections on the protection of human subjects and IRB's (21 CFR Section 50.3(c))

-A clinical investigation is any Experiment that involves a Test Article and one or more Human Subjects and that either is (1) subject to requirements for prior submission to the FDA under Section 505(i) or 520(g) of the FDA Act, or is (2) not subject to requirements for prior submission to the FDA under these sections of the FDA Act, but the results of which are intended to be submitted later to, or held for inspection by, the FDA as part of an application for a research or marketing permit.
-The term does not include Experiments that are subject to the provisions of Part 58 [of Title 21 of the CFR], regarding non-clinical laboratory studies.
+- Per the FDA sections on the protection of human subjects and IRB's (21 CFR Section 50 and 56), it is "any Experiment that involves a Test Article and one or more Human Subjects and that either is (1) subject to requirements for prior submission to the FDA under Section 505(i) or 520(g) of the FDA Act, or is (2) not subject to requirements for prior submission to the FDA under these sections of the FDA Act, but the results of which are intended to be submitted later to, or held for inspection by, the FDA as part of an application for a research or marketing permit.
+The term does not include Experiments that are subject to the provisions of Part 58 [of Title 21 of the CFR], regarding non-clinical laboratory studies."

 Test article means any drug (including a biological product for human use), medical device for human use, human food additive, color additive, electronic product, or any other article subject to regulation under the act or under sections 351 and 354-360F of the Public Health Service Act (42 U.S.C.
 262 and 263b-263n)

 Secondly, what constitutes a "human subject?"

 The Common Rule defines a human subject as a living individual about whom an investigator conducting research obtains (1) Data through intervention or interaction with the individual, and, uses, studies, or analyzes the information or biospecimens; or.
 45 CFR 46.102(e) (2) uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens